 My initial plan before leaving to Pushkar was to meet my cousins in Jaipur and board the bus to Manali.
 I was hesitant to travel solo across Rajasthan, for its association with forts and museums hardly sparked any interest in me.
 Being a nature lover, it did not resonate with my idea of travelling.
 Imagine a schoolboy asked to sacrifice his Sunday for a trip to the museum.
 How boring!
 But as a traveller, I often find that happiness lies just around the corner when least expected.
 This time, my cousin did not want me to run away in the mountains.
 Instead, he insisted me, or rather should I say, forced me to board a bus to Pushkar.
 Jodhpur was the second destination of the same tour.
 After a 5hr long journey on a local bus from Pushkar, one may find his mind commanding to rest but as I arrived at the goStops hostel, I instantly felt rejuvenated.
 The employee at the reception, being a travel geek himself, ended up sharing his stories while I tried to gather all the information about Jodhpur as if I was to start exploring the city right away!
-In such a friendly atmosphere of like-minded people, conversations flowed and bond formed easily with the staff and tourists alike.
-Lost in sharing the joy of travelling, the night seemed to be young and smiling at us that day.
+In such a friendly atmosphere of like-minded people, conversations flowed and the bond formed easily with the staff and tourists alike.
+Lost in sharing the joy of travelling, the night seemed to be young and smiling at us.

 The last night’s experience paved the way for a morning to look forward to.
 After entering the fort and obtaining a ticket, I excitingly put the headphones (with a remote given for the audio tour) like a crown, imagining myself as a king who is out on an inspection of the fort.
 My friend Nico- an Australian fellow whom I met at the hostel- and I decided to explore the city together.
 As the soft morning sun expanded its rays from the imposing walls of the fort to the ground, I felt terribly small and weak to comprehend my position as a king.